-If your D2-100 documentation is unavailable, start by setting Stage 2 to 15°C, engage the servo, then increase it 0.5°C at a time until spectroscopy is found or 30°C is reached.
-Assuming that Ramp is enabled, and the value of Range is non-zero, this should be a reliable method to find spectroscopy.
+If your D2-100 documentation is unavailable, start by enabling the Ramp, then setting Stage 2 to 15°C, engage the servo, then increase it 0.5°C at a time until spectroscopy is found or 30°C is reached.
+Assuming that the value of Range is non-zero, this should be a reliable method to find spectroscopy.